Permission to Fly

-Permission to Fly is the second and final studio album by American singer-songwriter Jordan Pruitt.
+Permission to Fly is the second and final studio album by American singer Jordan Pruitt.
 On July 22, 2008, the album was released exclusively to Limited Too stores, and was given a wider physical release on August 26, 2008.
 In early September 2008, the album was uploaded on all digital platforms, but at a later date it was removed for all regions solely from the iTunes Store catalog, which to this date still remains the only digital platform not containing this release.
 Before its release, the worldwide premiere of the album was broadcast over Radio Disney on July 19, 2008.

 Background

 Before the release of Permission to Fly, Pruitt had signed on as the spokesperson for several multi-media national marketing campaigns with brand such as Kraft Foods, Kimberly-Clark, Colgate-Palmolive, Samsung and Limited Too.
 When picking songs for the album, Pruitt used her "5-second rule."
 If the track didn't grab her in five seconds, she didn't record it.
-Pruitt worked with a team of top songwriter/producers, including Shelly Peiken, Arnthor Birgisson, Tim James & Antonina Armato (better known as Rock Mafia), and Adam Watts & Andy Dodd.
+Pruitt worked with a team of top songwriter/producers, including Shelly Peiken, Arnthor Birgisson, Tim James and Antonina Armato (better known as Rock Mafia), and Adam Watts & Andy Dodd.
 Pruitt also co-wrote many of the songs, and wanted the album to be more mature than her 2007 debut album No Ordinary Girl.
 Speaking on the differences between Permission to Fly and No Ordinary Girl, Pruitt said "I kind of grew up after the first record was done.
 I became more of myself.
 I really found out who I was and what I wanted to be."